hotdogaaron/hotdogaaron.github.io/mlvg/mlvg_1.markdown

 	make
 	sudo make install

-Now after rebuilding mlvg again, we see:
+Now after rebuilding `mlvg`, we see:

 	Ld /Users/aaron/dev/music/mlvg/build/build/testapp.build/Debug/Objects-normal/x86_64/Binary/testapp normal x86_64 (in target 'testapp' from project 'mlvg')
 	[...]
 	ld: framework 'SDL2' not found
 	clang: error: linker command failed with exit code 1 (use -v to see invocation)

 So we're having trouble linking with SDL2.
-My first thought was -- well maybe I was being too fancy by installing with Homebrew -- let's SDL2 install per the README instructions in /Library/Frameworks/.
-So I went to libsdl.org, downloaded the MacOS release ( `SDL2-2.30.0.dmg` ), and extracted SDL2.framework to `/Library/Frameworks/SDL2.framework`.
+My first thought was -- well maybe I was being too fancy by installing with Homebrew -- let's install SDL2 in `/Library/Frameworks/` per the `README` instructions.
+So I went to libsdl.org, downloaded the MacOS release ( `SDL2-2.30.0.dmg` ), and extracted `SDL2.framework` to `/Library/Frameworks/SDL2.framework`.
 Next, we'll regenerate the build folder so `cmake` can pick up the new paths.

 	cd ..
 	rm -rf build && mkdir build && cd build